mimurrayy/COST-power-monitor/README.md

 # cost-power-monitor

 GUI for continuously monitoring the COST Reference Microplasma Jets power.
-For convenience we include a slightly modified version of python-ivi (https://github.com/python-ivi).
+We include a slightly modified version of python-ivi (https://github.com/python-ivi) with minor fixes and adjustments.

 ## Install